OCA/project/sale_order_project/README.rst

 * You can do two things: Choose a Project or leave the field blank(it will create a new project with Client's Name and Sale Order Name).
 * Click on *Create Project*.

+* Go to Project and see the Sale Order's button.
+* Go to the Analytic Account and see the Sale Order's button(it requires Analytic Accounting for Sales permission).

 Bug Tracker
 ===========